 I think you’ll agree with me when I say that the universe of cannabis concentrates seems like it’s constantly expanding.

 It all started with hash, a particular cannabis product that is believed to be one of the first commercial extracts in the history.
-Its place of origin is an area where Indica strains first came to existence, the Hindu Kush region on the Afghan-Pakistan border.
+Its place of origin is an area where indica strains first came to existence, the Hindu Kush region on the Afghan-Pakistan border.

-A guy rubs flowers with his hands until there is plenty of resin sticking to his fingers.
+A person rubs flowers with his hands until there is plenty of resin sticking to his fingers.
 He then scrapes it off and forms a rubber-like material that is perfectly smokable and contains upwards of 30% THC.

 Extract the trichomes from female flowers.